 6a.
 If the UE parameter update is performed due to "Routing Indicator update data", the updated Routing Indicator value is also supported by the UDM where the AMF is currently registered and the UDM requests the UE to send an ack but does not request the UE to re-register, then upon reception of the transparent container indicating the acknowledgement of successful reception, the UDM shall trigger a Nudm_SDM_Notification service operation to update the UE Context in the AMF with the updated Routing Indicator Data (e.g. to avoid transmitting an outdated Routing Indicator on UE context transfer to another AMF).

-The UDM shall also notify other NFs registered in UDM (i.e. SMF and SMSF) about the update of the Routing Indicator value assigned to the SUPI using the Nudm_SDM_Notification service operation.
+The AMF shall also notify about the update of the Routing Indicator value assigned to the SUPI to the SMF and SMSF.

 7. If the UDM has requested the UE to re-register, the UE waits until it goes back to RRC_IDLE and initiates a Registration procedure as defined in TS 24.501 [25].